-Our sessions range from “Taste of Camp,” a one-week opportunity perfect for the first time camper, to 2-week sessions focused on process based arts learning experiences; to a 4-week session combining process-based learning with a culminating showcase or performance.
+Our sessions range from a one-week camp opportunity- perfect for the first time camper- to 2-week sessions focused on process based arts learning experiences; to a 4-week session combining process-based learning with a culminating showcase or performance.
 Our combinable sessions allow campers to stay for up to 6-weeks, and give your family maximum flexibility!
 To find the sessions that work best for your family, view our Dates & Rates.

 - Where is Appel Farm?

 Appel Farm Arts Camp is set on a 115-acre farm in Salem County, NJ.
 We are located 30 minutes south of Philadelphia and 2.5 hours from New York City and Washington D.C. on a beautiful, rural campus in southern New Jersey.

 457 Shirley Road

 - Can I visit camp or meet the camp directors prior to registering my child?

 We’d love to meet you, take you on a tour, and answer your questions about Camp!

 Learn more about tour dates, times, and how to RSVP.

 - How do I register my child for camp?